ircam-ismm/dotpi/introduction/getting-started.md

 1. Insert a SD Card into your computer
 2. Launch the Raspberry Pi Imager
 3. Select the Raspberry Pi target
-4. Select the operating system, e.g. Raspberry Pi OS Lite
+4. Select the operating system, e.g. Raspberry Pi OS Lite 64bit for RPi 4 or 32bit for RPi 3

 You can now click on the "NEXT" button